Grace Baptist Church of Philadelphia

-Grace Baptist Church is the legal name of Grace Baptist Temple, an American Baptist congregation founded in North Philadelphia in 1872.
-It still is active in Blue Bell, PA as Grace Baptist Church of Blue Bell.
+Grace Baptist Church is a Baptist church in Blue Bell, Pennsylvania, United States.
 Under the leadership of Russell H. Conwell, the congregation became one of the largest in the country and was the parent of many other institutions, most notably Temple University and Temple Health.

-The congregation is now located in the suburb of Blue Bell and is not affiliated with an Independent Baptist of the same name located in the Bridesburg section of the city.
+It is affiliated with the American Baptist Churches USA.

-The church's former building is now the Temple Performing Arts Center, located at 1837 North Broad Street, Philadelphia.
+The church's former building is now the Temple Performing Arts Center, located on North Broad Street in Philadelphia.

 Growth under Russell Conwell

 In 1882, Russell H. Conwell was appointed pastor of the church, whose building was still under construction.
-The congregation grew rapidly under Conwell's energetic and charismatic leadership, and a new building, the Baptist Temple, opened in 1891.
+The congregation grew rapidly under Conwell's energetic and charismatic leadership, and a new building designed by Thomas Preston Lonsdale, the Baptist Temple, opened in 1891.
 With up to 15,000 worshippers every Sunday, it was both one of the first examples of an "institutional church" offering social and educational programming along with traditional services and a precursor of the 20th century mega-church.

-Homeless Mission
+Homeless mission

 In 1872, the tent church was moved to a neighboring lot, where it was used as a temporary homeless mission.
 Homeless wanderers were taken in, fed and given advice for a different and better life.
 From this work grew the Sunday Breakfast Association of Philadelphia which was formally founded in 1878.